Last Updated: July 20, 2024

 United States of America

-What was Bonnie Franklin's net worth?
+What Was Bonnie Franklin's Net Worth?

 Bonnie Franklin was an American actress who had a net worth of $3 million at the time of her death.
-Bonnie Franklin was born in Santa Monica, California in January 1944 and passed away in March 2013.
-She was best known for playing the role of Ann Romano in the soap opera "One Day at a Time," which earned her Emmy and Golden Globe award nominations.
-Franklin starred as Ann Romano in One Day at a Time from 1975 to 1984.
-In 2012 she starred as Sister Celeste in the soap opera "The Young and the Restless."
+Bonnie Franklin was best known for playing the role of Ann Romano in the sitcom "One Day at a Time," which earned her Emmy and Golden Globe award nominations.
+Franklin starred as Ann Romano on "One Day at a Time" from 1975 to 1984.
+In 2012, she starred as Sister Celeste in the soap opera "The Young and the Restless."

 Early Life